-Salute to Farmers: Bellevue's Hillside Farms adapts to change
+Salute to Farmers: Bellevue’s Hillside Farms adapts to change

-BELLEVUE, Idaho (KMVT/KSVT) — A blue skyline of mountains, green fields of hay, birds chipping, hawks hunting for breakfast, and the slow rumble of a green tractor bailing hay, is the office for the hard working hands of those at Hillside Farms.
+A blue skyline of mountains, green fields of hay, birds chipping, hawks hunting for breakfast, and the slow rumble of a green tractor bailing hay, is the office for the hard working hands of those at Hillside Farms.

-Hillside Farms is known for their dairy alfalfa, malt barley and blue spruce tree farm (KMVT).

 KMVT traveled to their operation just south of Bellevue, learning about their crops and the importance of water and how owner Justin Stevenson continues to make changes.